 Certificate in Intellectual Property Law, Queen Mary College, London, 1993

-Philip was recently singled out in the 1000 IAM 2022 edition, saying that “Life Science concerns have molecular biologist Philip Webber on speed dial: he plays a crucial role in shaping the IP strategies of pharmaceutical and biotechnology start-ups, SMEs and university spin-outs.
+In the Patent 1000 IAM 2023 edition, Philip was noted for his PhD in molecular biology, “making him a smart choice for clients in the pharmaceutical and biotech spaces.”
+Philip was also singled out in the 1000 IAM 2022 edition: “Life Science concerns have molecular biologist Philip Webber on speed dial: he plays a crucial role in shaping the IP strategies of pharmaceutical and biotechnology start-ups, SMEs and university spin-outs.
 In recent years, CRISPR-based inventions and recombinant vaccines have become an increasing focus of his practice.”

 In 2018 Philip provided a chapter for the highly acclaimed “Gene Editing and Engineering” book, edited by Krishnareo Appasani.
 As one of the leading global patent experts in this field, Philip was asked to write the chapter on “Patenting of CRISPR-based Inventions”.